mahoor13/chetori/README.md

 # Chetori

 A multi platform and portble Whatsapp messenger client, based on electron webview.
+This application fully tested on Ubuntu 18.04 LTS.
 It has a tray icon with the following options:
 - Open application
 - Toggle Fullscreen